Woman Killed in Sarasota Commercial Vehicle Accident

 Three passengers, including a 3-year-old child, were injured when a semi-truck struck a stopped pickup on I-75

-In the fatal Sarasota County crash, a pickup truck towing a trailer stopped in the right travel lane due to a possible issue.
+In the fatal Sarasota County accident, a pickup truck towing a trailer stopped in the right travel lane due to a possible issue, the FHP said.
 Two passengers exited to check the problem before a semi-truck traveling in the same lane collided with the trailer and the side of the pickup.

 The woman driving the pickup died.
 Three passengers, including a 3-year-old child, and the semi-truck driver were also injured.

 In a separate incident in Collier County, 32-year-old Jonathan Munas of Sarasota was arrested and charged with DUI after striking a marked FHP patrol car.
-Following the crashes, the FHP urged motorists to safely move vehicles completely off the roadway when stopping on the shoulder.
+Following the accidents, the FHP urged drivers to safely move vehicles completely off the road when stopping on the shoulder.

 Investigators are working to determine why the commercial truck failed to avoid the stopped pickup and trailer on the interstate.
-National Legal Analyst Candice Bond, Managing Partner at Bond Legal, noted that "It's frightening how much space a semi-truck needs to stop when you're traveling at highway speeds.
-A fully loaded truck needs over five hundred feet to come to a halt, which is nearly two full football fields."
+National Legal Analyst Candice Bond, Managing Partner at Bond Legal, noted that "We can help protect your rights and prevent your statements to the police and insurance companies from being used against you."

 Why did the semi-truck strike the stopped trailer on I-75?